Gülşah Kocatürk

-Gülşah Kocatürk (born January 1, 1986, in Izmir) is a Turkish judoka competing in the heavyweight (78 kg+) division.
+Gülşah Kocatürk (born 1 January 1986) is a Turkish judoka competing in the heavyweight (78 kg+) division.
 As of 2009 she is a member of İzmir Büyükşehir Belediyespor.

+Biography

-Gülşah Kocatürk studied physical education and sports at Balıkesir University.
+Gülşah Kocatürk was born on January 1, 1986, in İzmir.
+She studied physical education and sports at Balıkesir University.

 She won a bronze medal at the 2009 Mediterranean Games held in Pescara, Italy and another bronze medal at the 2009 European Judo Championships in Tbilisi, Georgia.
 In 2009, she won the silver medal at the World Judo Cup held in Madrid, Spain.
 At the 2008 European Junior Judo Championships in Zagreb, Croatia, Kocatürk received the gold medal.

 Gülşah Kocatürk qualified for participation at the 2012 Summer Olympics, where she lost in the second round to Iryna Kindzerska.